priyankajainmodi/film_data/README.md

-A basic webpage which fetches the details of the movie entered along with its trailer build over omdb and imdb api https://priyankajainmodi.github.io/film_data/
+A basic webpage which fetches the details of the movie entered along with its trailer from omdb and imdb api https://priyankajainmodi.github.io/film_data/